Linda Benedict, Blanchard, Tobie M. | 5/16/2012 7:19:09 PM

 In the 1960s and 1970s, Newsom and Jack Jones helped identify plant resistance to a common problem in Louisiana, the root-knot nematode, which attacks the roots of cotton plants.

 In the early 1990s, transgenic technologies were introduced into cotton plants.
-Genes from a naturally occurring soil bacteria, bacillus thuringiensis, which is toxic to certain insects including the tobacco budworm and the boll worm, were inserted into cotton plants.
+Genes from a naturally occurring soil bacterium, Bacillus thuringiensis, which is toxic to certain insects including the tobacco budworm and the boll worm, were inserted into cotton plants.
 This cotton is known as Bt cotton.

-“This technology was truly a revolutionary development in the history of pest control in agronomic crops,” said Larry Rogers, former director of the Louisiana Agricultural Experiment Station.
+“This technology was truly a revolutionary development in the history of pest control in agronomic crops,” said Larry Rogers, former director of the Louisiana Agricultural Experiment Station, now retired.

 "As a result of their expertise and their commitment, the Northeast Research Station with expertise in entomology and agronomy was selected as one of the few sites in the United States where the effectiveness of transgenic Bt cotton lines was field-tested,” Rogers said.